calebswank11/water_scarcity/README.md

 water_scarcity
 ==============
-Please disregard "eat a bag of dicks" comment.
-We have listened to a little too much Louis CK and running on a too little sleep.
+Please disregard the "eat a bag of dicks" comment.
+We have listened to a little too much Louis CK and are running on a too little sleep.

 Here in the Midwest we have been suffering from a drought for several years now.
 This drought has dramatically impacted farming and has now started to change our long term outlook for drinkable water.
 This is a relatively new concern for us but around the world water scarcity is a large problem.